goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 Preparations
 ------------

-This book assume that you have already installed `Python 2.6
+This documentation assume that you have already installed `Python 2.6
 <http://www.python.org>`_ and `setuptools
 <http://pypi.python.org/pypi/setuptools>`_.
 As an alternative to
 setuptools, you can install `distribute